Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Your coding has been reviewed and approved by the legal manager.
 * The vote was registered in your favor.
 * The result of the legal director's vote will be sent to you.
+* Restoring the previous SDK on the robot
 #